-Connect the ground wire to the green ground screw.
-Connect the home's two power wires to the water heater's four power wires (black to black, red to red).
-Use suitable wire nuts or other approved means to make the power connections.
+Connect the ground wire to

+the green ground screw.

+Connect the home's two

+power wires to the water heater's two

+power wires (black to black, red to

+red).
+Use suitable twist-on wire

+connector or other approved means

+to make the power connections.

-Connecting the electrical wires.
+Figure 18 - Connecting the electrical wires.